 The Visual Studio Project can be downloaded from here: Motor_Test_Stand_PC.zip

-Bellow are the thrust and power vs voltage curves for each of the propellers.
+Bellow are the thrust and power vs voltage curves for each of the propellers with the generic 8520 motor.
 The green highlighted area is the normal operation voltage range when using a 1S LiPo, from 3.5V to 4.2V:

-The figure bellow is a graph comparing the three different thrust vs voltage curves, representing each of the tested propellers.
-It shows that the most thrust is achieved with the Tello propeller, and that both the Hubsan H107 and the generic Tri-Blade propellers give very similar thrust.
+It can be seen that the most thrust is achieved with the Tello propeller, and that both the Hubsan H107 and the generic Tri-Blade propellers give very similar thrust.
 The Hubsan H107 gets the best efficiency out of the three, between 4 to 5 grams/Watt in the normal operation range:

 Another experiment done was testing the thrust vs PWM duty cycle.
 For this, the Power In was connected to a simple low side MOSFET motor driver that was controlled by a PWM signal.
 This test was done with the Hubsan H107 propeller and with a 4V supply voltage.
 The test was performed with the PWM duty cycle slowly increasing over time, from 0% (OFF) to 100% (Full ON), as can be seen in the figure bellow.
 The graph is over time, with the PWM change over time displayed on top of the graph: